jaspy2/jaspy/README.md

 ### Install Jaspy itself

 The installation script should create a `jaspy` database into Postgres if it doesn't yet exists.
+It should be enough to just install the packages.

 ```
 dpkg -i jaspy_2.2.0-56-gcf420c6_amd64.deb snmpbot_2.2.0-35-g13aada5_amd64.deb